pluralsight/guides/in-review/other/conditional-logic-in-c-net/article.md

 bool buttonClicked = false;
 ```

 So the only change is from true to false.
-Run your programme again, and click the button.
+Run your program again, and click the button.
 What happens?
 Nothing!

 The reason that nothing happens is that our IF Statement is checking for a value of true: